syncfusion-content/uwp-docs/uwp/Radial-Menu/Populating-Items.md

 {% endhighlight %}

-This will populate the SfRadialMenu as shown in the image below.
+This will populate the UWP Radial Menu as shown in the image below.

 ![RadialMenu Initial view](Populating-Items_images/Populating-Items_img1.png)